akashcraft/EyePort/README.md

 ```

 ## Important Notes
 EyePort comes in two versions.
 Lite Version does not contain Image Detection while Full Version does.
 EyePort makes a distinction between the two versions on the interface.
-You will need to manually install the Object Detection Module (regular local install) or ImageAI package (systemwide development environment) if you want Image Detection to work.
-It has a lot of dependencies depending on if you want CPU/CUDA GPU to do the work and the site gets updates regularly.
-Hence, I did not include it here.
-There are two pre-trained models for you to work with in the releases section.
+You will need to manually install the Object Detection Module (regular local install) or [ImageAI package](https://github.com/OlafenwaMoses/ImageAI/) (systemwide development environment) if you want Image Detection to work.
+It has a lot of dependencies based on CPU/CUDA processing.

 EyePort stores its configuration data in the Settings.txt which must be located in the same project folder.
 If this is not possible, EyePort will attempt to re-create the files during the pre-GUI checks.
 Resources folder contains all the GUI elements and this folder **must not** be deleted.
 EyePort will not load the GUI in that case.

 ## Collecting Data
 EyePort is designed for the TOBII Pro Glasses 3.
+You can connect and record from the glasses from EyePort directly.
+Should you wish to stream and download the recording folder from the glasses, use TOBII Glasses Controller from [here](https://connect.tobii.com/s/g3-downloads?language=en_US).
+It essentially does the same thing but with the added convenience of not removing the SD Card from the glasses everytime.

 The official API for connecting the glasses can be found [here](https://github.com/tobiipro/g3pylib).
 The data collected are in the form of Gaze 2D Coordinates, Gaze 3D Vectors, and IMU measurements which are accessed locally from the glass SD Card.
 EyePort then creates a Excel file to hold these data.
 Some cases, this extraction is all you need.
 But EyePort can do a lot more; these are discussed in the next section.

-You can connect and record from the glasses from EyePort directly.
-Should you wish to stream and download the recording folder from the glasses, use TOBII Glasses Controller from [here](https://connect.tobii.com/s/g3-downloads?language=en_US).
-It essentially does the same thing but with the added convenience of not removing the SD Card from the glasses everytime.

 <img width="600" src="https://github.com/akashcraft/EyePort/assets/113077967/2489f63a-ee72-4dd1-a351-f843d6b640fa">